benfogle/crossenv/README.rst

-Virtual Envrionments for Cross-Compiling Python Extension Modules
+Virtual Environments for Cross-Compiling Python Extension Modules
 =============================================================================

 Porting a Python app to an embedded device can be complicated.
 Once you have